Notice of Privacy Practices

 Requirement for Written Authorization: We will generally obtain your written permission before using your health information or sharing it with others outside each division’s group practice.
 For example, we will obtain your written authorization prior to providing you certain marketing information, or to release your information to a third party uninvolved in your health care or payment for your treatment in exchange for remuneration.
 You may also initiate transfer of your records to another person by completing an authorization form.
 If you provide us with a written authorization, you may revoke that authorization at any time, except to the extent that we have already relied upon it.
 To revoke an authorization, please call our Privacy Liaison at 901-259-4675.

 Exceptions to Requirement for Written Authorization: There are some situations when we do not need your written authorization before using your health information or sharing it with others.
-These situations include treatment, payment, health care operations, an emergency, communicating with your caregivers and family, and many other circumstances which are described in detail in this notice.
+These situations include treatment, payment, health care operations, an emergency, and many other circumstances which are described in detail in this notice.

 Emergencies: We may disclose your health information if you need emergency treatment or if we are required by law to treat you but are unable to obtain your consent.
 If this happens, we will try to obtain your consent as soon as we reasonably can after we treat you.

-Health Oversight: We may disclose your protected health information to a health oversight agency for activities authorized by law, such as audits, investigations, and inspections.
+Health Oversight: We may disclose your health information to a health oversight agency for activities authorized bylaw, such as audits, investigations, and inspections.
 Oversight agencies seeking this information include government agencies that oversee the health care system, government benefits programs, other government regulatory programs and civil rights laws.

-Legal Proceedings: We may disclose your protected health information in the course of any judicial or administrative proceeding in response to an order of the court or administrative tribunal (to the extent such disclosure is expressly authorized), in certain conditions in response to a subpoena, discovery request or any other lawful process.
+Legal Proceedings: We may disclose your health information in the course of any judicial or administrative proceeding in response to an order of the court or administrative tribunal (to the extent such disclosure is expressly authorized),in certain conditions in response to a subpoena, discovery request or any other lawful process.

-Coroners, Funeral Directors, and Organ Donation: We may disclose your protected health information to a coroner or medical examiner for identification purposes, determining cause of death or for the coroner or medical examiner to perform other duties as authorized by law.
-We may also disclose your protected health information to a funeral director, as authorized by law, in order to permit the funeral director to carry out their duties.
-We may disclose such information in reasonable anticipation of death.
-Protected health information may be used and disclosed for cadaveric organ, eye or tissue donation purposes.
+Coroners, Funeral Directors, and Organ Donation: We may disclose your health information to a coroner or medical examiner for identification purposes, determining cause of death or for the coroner or medical examiner to perform other duties as authorized by law.
+We may also disclose your health information to a funeral director, as authorized by law, in order to permit the funeral your health information may be used and disclosed for cadaveric organ, eye or tissue donation purposes.

 Military and Veterans: If you are in the Armed Forces, we may disclose health information about you to appropriate military command authorities for activities they deem necessary to carry out their military mission.
 We may also release health information about foreign military personnel to the appropriate foreign military authority.